 TREC –The Texas Real Estate Commission– sets the standard for becoming a real estate agent.
 Williamson County REALTORS® has partnered with the The Real Estate Business School of Salado to provide pre-licensing classes.

-During the first 2 years of becoming licensed, agents in Texas must complete 90 hours of Sales Apprentice Education (SAE) plus Legal 1, Legal 2 and Ethics in order to renew, for a total of 98 hours.
+During the first 2 years of becoming licensed, agents in Texas must complete 90 hours of Sales Apprentice Education (SAE) plus Legal 1, and Legal 2 in order to renew, for a total of 98 hours.
 Williamson County REALTORS® provides those SAE hours both through earning a Graduate Realtor® Institute (GRI) designation and other courses.